 - Don’t install a garburator.
 They encourage the disposal of food scraps in the drain, and can encourage clogs.

 Minor problems can become larger problems if they are not caught in time.
 For example, multiple clog points can develop and create long clogs – we’ve seen drain clogs up to 4 feet long.
+That’s why we recommend doing what you can to prevent plumbing problems like clogs before they become serious.

 Preventing Toilet Clogs